MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 - **Run status – Trends**: This stacked area chart helps you understand how your flows work across time.
 Use this cart to quickly identify if there was a particular issue during a dedicated time period, such as too many failures and low number of runs.

 - **Top desktop flows runs status**: This card presents the desktop flow that ran the most during a dedicated time period.
 For each presented desktop flow, the card gives details about the run mode (attended, unattended or local) and the run status (successful, skipped, failed, canceled).
-If you want to review other desktop flows, select **few desktop flows** in the appropriate filter.
+If you want to review specific desktop flows, select them in the appropriate filter.

 - **Last desktop flows runs**: This card displays the latest completed desktop flows runs.